alexayers/teenytinytwodee/README.md

 # Teeny Tiny Two Dee Engine

-A teeny tiny 2d template written in TypeScript and uses Electron Forge.
-Nothing particularly compelling, but it's a familiar way for me to quickly build simple projects for game jams and other ideas.
+A teeny tiny 2d template written in TypeScript that uses Electron Forge for running on the desktop.
+I'm not sure this is particularly compelling, but it's a familiar way for me to quickly build simple projects for game jams and other ideas.
 If it helps someone else, that's cool. :-)

-Example screen `./src/screens/mainGameScreen.ts` in project shows off setting up the ECS and rending using ray casting.
-Teeny Tiny Two Dee Engine is the basis of another currently closed source game.
+Example screen here: `./src/screens/mainGameScreen.ts` if you'd like to play around with the project this shows off setting up the ECS and rending using ray casting.
+The Teeny Tiny Two Dee Engine is the basis of another currently closed source game.
 The `lib` project from the game will slowly trickle back out into this project.

 #### Features